Clean Trash on Everest

 Protecting the Himalaya for Future Generations

-While the popular press gets plenty of mileage out of headlines that decry the trash on Everest, those stories often fail to tell the full story.
-The Nepali government is committed to not just cleaning up the mountains, but preventing them from becoming polluted once again.
+While the popular press gets plenty of mileage out of headlines that decry the tons of trash and human waste climber left on the world’s highest mountain, those stories often fail to tell the full story.
+The Nepali government is committed to not just cleaning up the mountains, but preventing them from becoming polluted once again to restore glory to the sacred Mountain.
 To that end, it not only sponsors these clean-up efforts—spending more than $850,000 this year alone—but has passed regulations with strict requirements for the climbers and their support teams.
 Those regulations have helped alter the narrative that surrounds Himalayan climbing, which has gotten more environmentally friendly as a result.

-While there is still plenty of work to be done to reverse the damage left behind from decades of neglect, these efforts have begun to pay off.
-By most accounts, Everest and its neighbors are in a better place now than they were just a few years ago.
-With ongoing clean-up campaigns set for the next few years, it is possible that we’ve turned the corner on this issue and the world’s highest peak is now returning to its natural state.
+While there is still plenty of work to be done to reverse the damage left behind from decades of neglect, these efforts from the government of Nepal, with the help of Nongovernmental organizations such as Sagarmatha Pollution Control Committee (SPCC) , and climbers from Nepal Mountaineering Association and Everest Summiteers Association have begun to pay off.
+By most accounts, Mount Everest and its neighbors are in a better place now than they were just a few years ago.
+With ongoing clean-up campaigns set for the next few years, it is possible that we’ve turned the corner on this issue and the world’s highest peak is now returning to its former glory.
 That is some good news that we can all appreciate ahead of the 2021 spring climbing season.